 This website averages 1,000 visits per week, with referrals coming in from universities and colleges, high schools, home schoolers and history buffs!
 This site is ad free and exists solely for academic purposes.

 Comments on George F. Keller are also welcomed.

 I’d love to add your perspective to the discussion!
 Thank you!

-A few months after the passage of the Chinese Exclusion Act (May, 1882), this small square cartoon shows a U.S. Custom House official scrutinizing his law books in an attempt to define or clarify the ethnicity of four Asian men appealing for entry into the United States.
+A few months after the passage of the Chinese Exclusion Act (May 1882), this small square cartoon shows a U.S. Customs House official scrutinizing his law books in an attempt to define or clarify the ethnicity of four Asian men appealing for entry into the United States.

 Three would-be immigrants are huddled behind a spokesperson, who denies he Chinese, and testifies he is instead Korean (Corean).
 Above their huddle, a banner testifies to the United States “treaty with Corea.”
 The sign also says, “Coreans may live at their option throughout America,” a privilege the Chinese once enjoyed under the protection and promise of the Burlingame Treaty.

 Above the U.S. emblem reads, “E. Pluribus.
 Unum.
 Except Chinese.”